Combinatorial analysis of the period mapping: topology of 2D fibers: Polyhedral model of the Moduli space

 \begin{dfn} We call a labyrinth $\Lambda$ escorting the branching divisor $\sf E^+$ canonical iff it does not intersect the graph $\Gamma$ of the curve $M({\sf E})$ in the open upper half plane except at the endpoints of the arcs. \end{dfn}

 For \emph{non exceptional} graphs $[\Gamma]$ the canonical labyrinth is unique up to isotopy.
-Non exceptional here means that all branch points $V$ in the open upper half plane are the hanging vertices of the graph (= stable: degree $d(V)=1$).
-In particular, all full dimensional graphs $[\Gamma]$ are nonexceptional.
-Exceptional graphs $[\Gamma]$ admit several\footnote{Namely $\prod_Vd(V)$, the product is taken over the branchpoints in the open upper halfplane.} canonical labyrinths $\Lambda$, $\Lambda'\dots$ which are interchanged by the action of braids: $\beta\cdot\Lambda:=\Lambda'$, $\beta\in Br$ -- see Fig. \ref{ExceptGraph}.
+Non exceptional here means that all branch points $V$ in the open upper half plane are the hanging vertexes of the graph (= stable: degree $d(V)=1$).
+In particular, all full dimensional graphs $[\Gamma]$ are non-exceptional.
+Exceptional graphs $[\Gamma]$ admit several\footnote{Namely $\prod_Vd(V)$, the product is taken over the branchpoints in the open upper half plane.} canonical labyrinths $\Lambda$, $\Lambda'\dots$ which are interchanged by the action of braids: $\beta\cdot\Lambda:=\Lambda'$, $\beta\in Br$ -- see Fig. \ref{ExceptGraph}.
 The algorithm for the reconstruction of the braid from a couple of labyrinths escorting the same branchpoints may be found in \cite{DDRW}.